 Horace is an active and successful area businessman.
 He has led his own company, Quality Heating and Air Conditioning, since 1965.
 He was elected president of Delaware Contractors and president of Associated Builders and Contractors, and has chaired that organization's National Insurance Trust.
 Horace has had a lifelong interest in railroading and is a member of the Train Collectors Association, the Lionel Operating Society, the Toy Train Operators Society and the Lionel Collectors Club of America.
-He and his wife, Janice, live in Wilmington.
+He has been a member of the Board of Directors since 2001, and served as president for five years.
+Horace and his wife, Janice, live in Wilmington.

 MAX B. WALTON J.D.

 Max is an attorney and litigation partner at the firm of Connolly Bove Lodge & Hutz LLP, and is a frequent lecturer for the University of Delaware's Institute for Public Administration where he gives seminars on various topics, including land use law, constitutional law and election law.
 Max is also the editor of and frequent contributor to the Delaware Government Legal Quarterly, and is the chair of the firm's library committee.
 Max has significant lead counsel experience in matters involving commercial, constitutional, land use, construction, election and insurance coverage matters in Delaware state courts.
 He acts as outside counsel for numerous state, county and municipal governments and agencies.
 Max holds a bachelor's degree in political science from Washington College and a Doctor of Law from the Widener University School of Law.